DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 SITE-TO-SITE versus REMOTE-ACCESS VPN

-- SITE-TO-SITE VPNs typically use IPSec
+- site-to-site VPNs typically use IPSec
 - Remote-access VPNs typically use TLS
-- SITE-TO-SITE VPNs provide SERVICE to many devices within the SITES they are connecting
+- site-to-site VPNs provide SERVICE to many devices within the sites they are connecting
 - Remote-access VPNs provide SERVICE to the ONE end device the VPN CLIENT SOFTWARE is installed on

-- SITE-TO-SITE VPNs are typically used to permanently connect TWO SITES over the Internet
+- site-to-site VPNs are typically used to permanently connect two sites over the Internet
-- Remote-access VPNs are typically used to provide ON-DEMAND access for end devices that want to securely access company resources while connected to a network which is not SECURE
+- Remote-access VPNs are typically used to provide ON-DEMAND access for end devices that want to securely access company resources while connected to a network which is not secure

 ---